riju18/PyTorch-Journey/README.md

     + PyTorch reduced more FN than Tensorflow
     + Accuracy is 2-3% better than Tensorflow
   + Summary :
-    + Need more experiment to evaluate which one is better in particular dataset
+    + Need more experiments to evaluate which one is better in particular dataset